alphagov/govuk-accounts-explore-prototype-1/README.md

 ## Deploys to GOV.UK PaaS

+This repository has Github Actions which deploy the prototype to GOV.UK PaaS.
+These are triggered by two events:

+1. When a new release is created
+2. When a pull request is opened or updated

+### Deploys for a new release

+This action runs whenever a [new release](https://github.com/alphagov/govuk-accounts-explore-prototype-1/releases/new) is published in Github.
+It deploys a long lived protoype that is a snapshot of the repository at the time the release was created.
+These prototypes aren't updated or redeployed automatically at any point and are designed to be used in user research and testing.

+### Deploys for a pull request

-This repository has Github Actions which deploy pull request preview apps to GOV.UK Paas whenever a pull request is opened or updated.
-This allows people working on designs to easily share early protoypes within the team.
+This action runs whenever a pull request is opened or updated and deploys a short lived preview app.
+This allows people working on designs to easily share early protoypes within or between teams.

+The deploys use the git branch name as part of the URL so that each preview app has a unique URL, which allows multiple branches to be deployed and worked on at once.

 The preview apps are deleted once the pull request is merged or closed, or after 30 days if nothing has changed.